Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 ```
 `REFERENCES` tells Postgres to add a foreign key constraint, and the table name (`products`, in this case) immediately follows, telling Postgres that the `product_id` column refers to a a primary key in the `products` table.
 Now, if we try to create an order with an invalid `product_id`, we'll get an error.
 Similarly, if we try to delete a product that is referenced to by an order, we will also get an error.

 With this foreign key in place, we can now make an order for any product, and keep order information separate from product info.
 But we'd like to take this one step further: a single order should be able to contain multiple products.
-As we briefly mentioned earlier, this is impossible with the current, two-table setup, because our `orders` table would need to have an arbitrary number of `product_id`s.
+As we briefly mentioned earlier, this is impossible with the current two-table setup, because our `orders` table would need to have an arbitrary number of `product_id`s.
 The solution is to create another table called a <strong>join</strong> table.
 It has one purpose: to <em>join</em>, or connect, two other tables, so that we can establish what we call a <em>many-to-many</em> relationship -- put simply, this means that an order can contain an arbitrary many products.

 Our new table only needs two columns: an order id and a product id.
 Every entry in this table represents something like a single item in a shopping basket.
 That item belongs to a particular basket (the order), and points to a product.
 So, we might create a table like this:
 ```sql